 - Pine-Sol is a heavy duty cleaner that cleans stains and helps reduce the source of the odors.
 Dilute one part Pine-Sol with two parts water to help prevent dogs from marking in the future.
 Pine-sol helps mask the scent of dog urine, but you need an enzymatic product to remove the scent permanently.

 Natural Urine Cleaners

-- White Vinegar is the ultimate in natural dog urine cleaners.
+- White Vinegar is the ultimate in natural dog urine cleaner.
 Blot up as much urine as you can, then completely soak the area with undiluted white vinegar.
 Be sure to let it soak in well enough to reach all affected layers, including padding and subflooring beneath carpets.
 Blot the area again and allow to dry.
 This should take care of the smell and remove any staining.

 - Borax is the same product that was once used as a pre-soak for cloth baby diapers.
 It is also one of the better dog urine cleaners.
 Borax helps kill the smelly bacteria and eliminate stains.